zizhaozhang/distill2/README.md

 # Text-guided Neural Network Training for Image Recognition in Natural Scenes and Medicine
-This repo contains the source code of the paper.
+This repo contains the source code and prepared datasets of the paper.

 ## Preparation
 #### Prerequisites